uxkjaer/parse-repository-url/readme.md

 * [x] Return `project` property.
 * [x] Return `type` property indicating the SCM host, such as `github` or `gitlab`.
 * [x] Return `user` property.
+* [x] Return an object described by a predefined format.

 > **Note:* Returns `null` for any property where the information could not be extracted from the repository URL.